 What about 9.81?

-You may have come across the number 9.81 in relation to gravity on Earth.
+You may have come across the number 9.81 concerning gravity on Earth.
 The concept behind this number is called gravitational acceleration and it tells us how fast a freely falling body accelerates in a vacuum towards another object.
-Here again, the masses of the two objects in question is of relevance.
+Here again, the masses of the two objects in question are of relevance.
 If one object is much larger than the other, usually this is the reference object from which gravitational acceleration is calculated.
 In the case of planet Earth, for example, it wouldn’t make any sense to use a human being as a reference object as Earth’s mass is so much greater.

 If you would like to know how to calculate a body’s gravitational acceleration (g), this is the formula:

-Here, is the mass of larger object and is a unit vector directed from the larger body to the smaller one.
-It is negativ because it is an attractive force, pointing towards the larger object as the source of the force.
+Here, is the mass of the larger object and is a unit vector directed from the larger body to the smaller one.
+It is negative because it is an attractive force, pointing towards the larger object as the source of the force.
 This tells you how fast objects “fall” towards each other.